wynn0123/cap/docs/guide/widget.md

 # @cap.js/widget

+> [!NOTE]
+> **Requirements:** All modern browsers should be supported, but the build script specifically targets the last 10 versions of Chrome, Firefox, Safari and Edge.

 `@cap.js/widget` is Cap's client-side library.
 It includes the `cap-widget` web component, the invisible mode and the Captcha solver.
 It is recommended to use unpkg to install it:

 ```html